pmiloslavsky/demo/README.md

 * pretty printing binary tree
 * testing for maximum sum invariance under left right symmetry and tree rotation

+## max_connected_color_count directory
+This is a harder variant of the flood fill algorithm.
+We have to find the biggest chunk of 4-way connected colors in the grid and return number of elements in the connected chunk.
+We dont use recursion.
+We end up using a tailored Union Find algorithm and memoizing the counts of joined sets in the set heads.

 ## parallel_algorithms directory
 Looks at C++17 STL sort and reduce and for_each using seq,unseq,par,par_unseq execution policies.
 Also looks at ways of writing code that make algorithms unparallelizable